Ways to Overcome Trademark Objection Under Section 9

 An example of this can be that the mark “Xerox” has now become customary and a substitute for the word ‘photocopying’.
 However, since the Xerox owners have been using the mark for a long time, they have become a well-known mark, they are a registered proprietor of Trademark.

-d.
-Capable of confusing the public
+Marks Capable of confusing the public

-e.
-Matter likely to hurt the religious sentiments of anyone
+Capable of hurting the religious sentiments of anyone

 India being a secular country, is home to a lot of people with different religious beliefs.
 It becomes the duty of young entrepreneurs to take that extra effort to protect religious sentiments.
 Hence the trademark objection under section 9 also protects religious beliefs.